QualiMock/Binary-search/README.md

-# A simple binary finder
+# A simple binary searcher

 ## Compiling
 Use g++ on UNIX